SimonCropp/Argon/docs/Serializer/ErrorHandlingAttribute.md

 # ErrorHandlingAttribute

-This sample uses `Argon.Serialization.OnErrorAttribute` to ignore the exception thrown setting the Roles property.
+This sample uses `Argon.OnErrorAttribute` to ignore the exception thrown setting the Roles property.

 <!-- snippet: ErrorHandlingAttributeTypes -->